California scuba diving boat blaze leaves at least 8 dead | DW | 02.09.2019

 Bob and Shirley Hansen, owners of the Grape Escape, told The New York Times that the frightened crew members came on board as the dive boat was already in flames.

 "I could see the fire coming through holes on the side of the boat.
 There were these explosions every few beats.
 You can't prepare yourself for that.
-It was horrendous," Hansen said.
+It was horrendous," said Bob Hansen.

 "The fire was too big, there was absolutely nothing we could do," he added.

-Initially, the Coast Guard recovered four bodies from the water, leaving 29 people still missing.
-But later in the day, divers found four more bodies at the ocean floor.
+Initially, the coast guard recovered four bodies from the water, leaving 29 people still missing.
+But later in the day, divers found four more bodies on the ocean floor.

 "The boat remains unstable and I'm not sure when we are gonna be able to recover those bodies as well as any more that may be within the vessel," Santa Barbara County Sheriff Bill Brown said.